homerhanumat/gccs/public/faq.md

 Well, that's fine:  if you are determined to minor in Computer Science we won't stop you.
 But consider taking a minor in another field, one that will broaden your perspective.
-The Math major had plenty of computing opportunities, and you can always take one or two extra Compute Science courses, just for fun.
+The Math major has plenty of computing opportunities, and you can always take one or two extra Compute Science courses, just for fun.

 ### *What if I'm only interested in part of the minor?*